department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/qa/test-cases-check-in-with-travel-reimbursement.md

 - No errors are thrown
 - User sees a confirmation screen with appropriate messaging that matches the mockups

-## Test Case E: Multiple Appointments Exist Error
+## Test Case E: Edge Case - Multiple Appointments Exist Error

 ### Use case
 As a Veteran, I need to check-in for my appointment and I WOULD like to file a travel reimbursement claim.
 However, I have multiple appointments for today and I will be required to file a claim manually.